fusionfabric/open-api-standard/Customization.md

 ```
 ```
 Bank B
-         { "firstName" : "Darth" , "lastName" : "Vader" , "contact" : { "email" : "ldarth.vader@star.com" , "phone_number": "111"}}
+         { "firstName" : "Darth" , "lastName" : "Vader" , "contact" : { "email" : "darth.vader@star.com" , "phone_number": "111"}}
 ```

 #### Resource Schema Definition

-The following guidelines show how the custom fields are defined in the resource API:
+The following guidelines show how the custom fields are defined in the APIs:
 - The `custom-fields` field defines the `additionalProperties` keyword as an object which supports both simple and complex additional properties
 - The custom field names, e.g. `rating`, `contact`, `email`, `phone_number`, are NOT defined in the API because they are dynamic fields which vary by Bank
 - The custom field names, e.g. `phone_number`, do NOT need to adhere to Finastra API field naming standards because they are not explicitly defined in the API, rather they are defined externally e.g. in the Core backend